GeorgiaBreckell/assembly_pipeline/README.md

 * A Socru assessment of rRNA operon arrangement, to assess global assembly structure
 * A mlPlasmids assessment to predict short contigs of plasmid origin
 * Use of plasmidFinder to identify plasmids within isolates
-* Read coverage plots across the genome
+* Read coverage plots for Nanopore and Illumina withheld reads.

 Tested and used on a Linux system